cn0047/stash/ed/t.microservices.md

 * Independent deploy.
 * Isolated problems.
 * Scalability/resilience.
-* Possibility to change system faster.
+* Possibility to build/change system faster.
 * Responsibilities are clearly defined.
 * Easier to oversee and understand.

 ## Disadvantages

-* Github for configs / db migrations / etc.
-* Duplicate code / data.
+* Networks are unreliable.
+* Networks are slow.
 * Required reliable CI/CD.
 * Architecture has to be well-thought through from the beginning.
-* Networks are unreliable.
-* Networks are slow.
+* Duplicate code / data.
 * Too many programing languages.
 * Making components work together.
 * Requires more effort in communication.